openethereum/parity-ethereum/README.md

 1. Copy `./scripts/openethereum.service` to your
 `systemd` user directory (usually `~/.config/systemd/user`).
 2. Copy release to bin folder, write `sudo install ./target/release/openethereum /usr/bin/openethereum`
-3. To configure OpenEthereum, see [our old wiki](https://openethereum.github.io/wiki/Configuring-OpenEthereum) for details.
+3. To configure OpenEthereum, see [our wiki](https://openethereum.github.io/Configuring-OpenEthereum) for details.

 ## 4. Testing <a id="chapter-004"></a>